input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/wasm_modules.md

 Individual Modules have an Author.
 This allows us to compose applications by using pre-written WASM Component Modules as building blocks.
-But in order to do so, the Author of the Module must sign it.
+But to do so, the Author of the Module must sign it.

 This allows us to validate that the Module is coming from a trusted source.